Tyler Acord: 2012–present: Solo career

 Tyler Acord moved from Tacoma, Washington to Los Angeles, California to begin pursuing a career in producing music.
 He first began pursuing music under the alias Scout.
 In the summer of 2014, he performed on the Beatport stage on the Vans Warped Tour.
 On August 31, 2015, Scout won Zedd's "I Want You to Know" remix contest.
 The following year, he adopted another alias, Lophiile.
 He released the song "Preach" on September 23, 2016.

 He released the single "Newno", featuring American rapper Nick Grant and singer Moss Kena, on July 20, 2017.

 On September 27, 2017, he released the song "left you".
 On November 14, Lophiile premiered the single "Off Top", featuring American rapper Freddie Gibbs, on Beats 1's radio show with Zane Lowe, and was released to critical acclaim.

 On March 20, 2018, Lophiile released a song, titled "when".
 The following year, he released the To Forgive EP on February 21, 2019.

 On September 25, 2019, he released the single "No Bus" under No Tricks/Blue Note Records.

 2018–present: Radiant Children

 Radiant Children formed between three musicians, songwriters, and producers in 2016, consisting of Acord, singer Fabienne Holloway, and multi-instrumentalist Marco Bernardis, based out of London, England.
-Bernardis and Acord previously had collaborated with other musicians such as Gallant and CHON.
+Bernardis and Acord previously had collaborated with other musicians such as Gallant and Chon.
 The group released their debut single, "Life's a Bitch", in June 2018.
-They self-released their debut extended play (EP), TRYIN, on August 24, 2018.
+They self-released their debut extended play, Tryin, on August 24, 2018.